 Then, it’s time to learn about the Frameworks.
 There are many great frameworks written by our awesome community in which we all live.

 I will only name the few frameworks below that we must learn.

 RxJava is a Java VM implementation of Reactive Extensions.

 RxJava has become the single most important skill for Android development.
-Most of you must have worked with it in some form, either in your own codebase or through other third-party libraries, like Fast Android Networking and Retrofit.
-Refer this link to learn RxJava.
+Most of you must have worked with it in some form, either in your own codebase or through other third-party libraries.
+Refer to this link to learn RxJava.

 Dagger 2 is a dependency injection for Android.

 Dependency Injection in build upon the concept of Inversion of Control.
 Which says that a class should get its dependencies from outside.
 In simple words, no class should instantiate another class but should get the instances from a configuration class.